European resident: how to look for work in France?

 Verified 05 January 2023 - Directorate for Legal and Administrative Information (Prime Minister)

-Yes.
-If you European resident or resident in Iceland, Liechtenstein or Switzerland, you are authorised to come to France to look for work as a job applicant.
+Yeah.
+Yeah.
+If you are European resident or resident in Iceland, Liechtenstein or Switzerland, you are allowed to come to France to look for work as a job seeker.
 You must apply to Pôle emploi and can receive unemployment benefits, subject to conditions.
-Your situation differs depending on the country you come from, and whether or not you receive benefits from that country.
+Your situation differs depending on the country you come from, and whether or not you receive benefits from it.

 Répondez aux questions successives et les réponses s’afficheront automatiquement